5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/System_Clock_(SSDT-AWAC)/README.md

 8. In maciASL the `HPET` should also not be present.

 #### To HPET, or not to HPET?
 Since the release of the Skylake X and Kaby Lake CPU families, `HPET` &rarr; `AppleHPET` ("PNP0103") is an optional legacy device kept for backward compatibility.

+In Windows 10 and newer, `HPET` is a legacy device and is not used as the primary timer for the system.
+Instead, Windows 10 uses a combination of the `TSC` (Time Stamp Counter) and the ACPI (Advanced Configuration and Power Interface) `PM` timer to keep track of time.

-It might improve multicore performance, though.
+Enabling `HPET` might improve multicore performance, though.
 On the other hand, there are reports about it reducing frame rate while gaming since the single core performance is a little lower.
 I suggest you perform some CPU/GPU Benchmark tests to find out what works best for you.
 Who is gaming on macOS anyway?

 <details>
 <summary><strong>Other Methods</strong> (kept for educational purposes)</summary>